7 Ways to Drive Up the Average Ticket

 6. Encouraging Store Layout

 Expose customers to as much merchandise as possible.
 That means moving service desks farther back into the store and running as many aisles perpendicular to the main traffic areas as possible.
 Costco puts its fresh foods at the back of the store for a reason, as customers need to pass by a wide array of tempting merchandise on the way in and again on the way out.
 Make sure products are easy to find so that the time customers have to spend in the store is most productive.
 That means proper directional signage and well thought out product adjacencies to encourage a more complete sale.

 The last way to increase the average ticket goes back to pricing.
-In 1999 at the height of increasing competition from Home Depot, Toronto-based Lansing Buildall staff were defensive and gun shy about pricing and the impact of the Depot price guarantee.
+In 1999 at the height of increasing competition, a North American home improvement store chain was defensive and gun shy about pricing and the impact of a specific competitors price guarantee.
 They decided to do a thorough price check and quickly realized that, beyond the top 100 items, they were priced lower on a wide range of items.
 So, they increased their prices to match on several thousand SKU’s.
 Not one customer noticed (at least to their knowledge) and they increased the overall margin by almost 2 points, raising both the average ticket and the bottom line.
 They then reassured staff they had nothing to worry about.

 Burlington Merchandising & Fixtures provides innovative merchandising solutions to both retailers and vendors with a focus on driving sales and profitability.
 Contact us today to get started!

 You might also like: